LICK OBSERVATORY IS OPEN TO THE PUBLIC!

 Lick Observatory is open to the public.

-Lick Observatory’s Summer Series of events will go on general sale in Spring 2024!
-More information is available at Lick Observatory Events
+Lick Observatory’s Summer Series of events are on sale NOW for 2024!
+More information is available at Lick Observatory tickets are available at EventBrite here

 © Laurie Hatch